rautarchana9/Archana_Raut/README.md

 In order to make the application extensible for plugging in new formats, I have used Reflections in programming.
 After instantiating the required class for a particular file format, the required `export` method is called
 `getattr(method, "export")()`, where `method`, is the user selected class for a particular file format.

 Plug in a new file format by inheriting the base class `UserPref` and adding a method `export` to the new class.
+Then add the new file format extension to `EXPORT_METHOD` dictionary to instantiate the corresponding new class.